BioSLAX: BioSLAX 8

 Versions of BioSLAX after 7.x have been delayed due to the base distribution's (Slax) developer, Tomáš Matějíček, refusing to move forward with a new version because of family commitments.
-However his primary reason for not moving forward was that he was waiting for Squash FS and LZMA to be integrated into the Linux kernel by default, instead of users needing to apply separate patches.
-As of kernel 2.6.38, the integration was finally done and this has prompted Tomáš Matějíček to look at a new version of Slax, which will therefore result in a new version of BioSLAX in the coming months.
+However, his main reason for not moving forward was that he was waiting for Squash FS and LZMA to be integrated into the Linux kernel by default, instead of users needing to apply separate patches.
+As of kernel 2.6.38, the integration was finally done, prompting Matějíček to look at a new version of Slax, which will therefore result in a new version of BioSLAX in coming months.
 One can follow his thoughts on the new version of Slax on his blog.

 Features

 Standard tools

-BioSLAX features the Linux Slackware 12.1 operating system with updated drivers for various network adapters including support for a large variety of wireless cards.
+BioSLAX features the Linux Slackware 12.1 operating system with updated drivers for various network adapters including support for many varied wireless cards.
 It also has many useful basic tools and applications such as: